- Chief , Division of Otology & Neurotology

 Clinical Associate Professor (honorary)

-Department of Otorhinolaryngology, Head & Neck Surgery, CUHK
+Department of Otorhinolaryngology, Head and Neck Surgery, CUHK

 Department of Ear, Nose & Throat, Prince of Wales Hospital